The first step for getting your blog noticed is creating useful and compelling content.

-5. Dominate social media
+#5.
+Dominate social media

-The chart below taken from SproutSocial, shows that the average American spends around 40-minutes per-day just on Facebook.
+The chart below, taken from SproutSocial, shows that the average American spends around 40-minutes per-day just on Facebook.
 With Twitter following with 34 minutes and so forth.

-But here’s what I’m thinking to myself.
+But here’s what I’m thinking.

-Chances are you’re already using every social platform under the sun to promote your blog content right now, and there’s quite a selection these days right?
+Chances are you’re already using every social platform under the sun to promote your blog content right now, and there’s quite a selection these days, right?

-So how’s it all going for you?
+So how is it all going for you?

 What’s working and what isn’t?
 Considering many of today’s social platforms are now pay-to-play.